cytoscape/cytoscape.js/documentation/md/intro.md

 Cytoscape.js also has graph analysis in mind:  The library contains a slew of useful functions in graph theory.
 You can use Cytoscape.js headlessly on Node.js to do graph analysis in the terminal or on a web server.

 The library was developed at the [Donnelly Centre](http://tdccbr.med.utoronto.ca/) at the [University of Toronto](http://www.utoronto.ca/).
+It is the successor of [Cytoscape Web](http://cytoscapeweb.cytoscape.org/).